dbd-challenge/dbdc3/docs/submission_format.md

-# Output format for dialogue breakdown detection results
+# Submission format for dialogue breakdown detection results

-This page shows the output format for dialogue breakdown detection results.
+This page shows the submission format for dialogue breakdown detection results.
 The evaluation script can only accept this format.
 Refer also to [this section](https://dbd-challenge.github.io/dbdc3/how_to_submit_runs) for the information about how to submit your runs at the formal-run.